•

 Errington C. Thompson, MD, FACS, FCCM – (Marshall University Joan C. Edwards School of Medicine, West Virginia, USA)

 Dr. Errington Thompson is board-certified in general surgery and surgical critical care.
-He was born in Kansas City, Missouri but grew up in Dallas, Texas, and went to college at Emory University, where he graduated with a BA in Chemistry.
-Dr. Thompson attended medical school at the University of Texas Southwestern Medical School in Dallas.
-Dr. Thompson is an active member of a number of medical organizations, including the American Medical Association, the American College of Surgeons, the Society of Black Academic Surgeons, The Eastern Association for the Surgery of Trauma, The American Association for the Surgery of Trauma and the Society of Critical Care Medicine.
+He was born in Kansas City, Missouri, but grew up in Dallas, Texas, and went to college at Emory University, where he graduated with a BA in Chemistry.
+Dr. Thompson attended medical school at the University of Texas Southwestern Medical Center in Dallas.
+Dr. Thompson is an active member of a number of medical organizations, including the American Medical Association, the American College of Surgeons, the Society of Black Academic Surgeons, the Eastern Association for the Surgery of Trauma, the American Association for the Surgery of Trauma, and the Society of Critical Care Medicine.
 He has published more than two dozen articles and 5 book chapters.
 His interests include ventilator management, end-of-life decision making, and invasive patient monitoring.

 Wendy L. Ward, PhD, ABPP, FAPA – (University of Arkansas for Medical Sciences, Arkansas, USA)

-Dr. Wendy L. Ward is currently a professor with tenure in the College of Medicine and associate provost for faculty in Academic Affairs at UAMS.
-She received her doctoral degree in 1996, followed by a residency at Rush-St Luke’s-Presbyterian Medical Center in Chicago and a postdoctoral fellowship at UAMS.
+Dr. Wendy L. Ward is a Professor with tenure in the College of Medicine and associate provost for faculty in Academic Affairs at UAMS.
+She received her doctoral degree in 1996, followed by a residency at Rush-St. Luke's Presbyterian Medical Center in Chicago and a post-doctoral fellowship at UAMS.
 She oversees the Center for Faculty Excellence, which provides recruitment, onboarding, orientation, faculty development, mentoring, promotion/tenure review, retirement transitioning, and other supportive services across the faculty life cycle.
 She also oversees the Office of Continuing Education, which provides interprofessional continuing education credits for events throughout the state.
 She specializes in faculty affairs, development, and integrated team-based care.
 Dr. Ward is an American Psychological Association Fellow and received the UAMS Chancellor’s Teaching Award in Teaching Excellence in Society and Health for her faculty development efforts.
 Her clinical practice is focused on coping with chronic illness/injury, adherence to medication protocols, and nonpharmacological pain management.

 Tamela J. White, BSN, MPH, JD – (Farrell, White & Legg, PLLC, West Virginia, USA)